 In today’s world, where the population is increasing at an alarming rate, food waste has become a major issue.
 According to recent statistics, one-third of all food produced globally is wasted.
 This results in a significant loss of resources and contributes to environmental problems such as greenhouse gas emissions.
 The food waste problem is not only limited to developed countries but is also prevalent in developing countries.
 The Food and Agriculture Organization (FAO) estimates that food waste generates about 8% of global greenhouse gas emissions.
 This is equivalent to the emissions of the entire global transport sector.

-Additionally, food waste also results in economic losses; it is estimated that globally, food losses and waste amounts to $940 billion per year.
+Additionally, food waste also results in economic losses: globally, we estimate food losses and waste amount to $940 billion per year.
 Moreover, food waste also has a societal impact as it results in hunger and malnourishment.
 The United Nations estimates that around 821 million people, or roughly one in nine, suffer from hunger and malnutrition worldwide.

-Furthermore, food waste also impacts natural resources, as the water, land, and energy used to produce wasted food could have been used to feed people in need.
+Furthermore, food waste also impacts natural resources because the water, land, and energy used to produce wasted food could instead feed people in need.
 Additionally, the decomposition of food in landfills releases methane, a potent greenhouse gas, which contributes to climate change.
 The food industry, government, and research organizations are taking steps to reduce food waste, but more needs to be done.
 This blog aims to explore AI’s use in solving food waste and its potential impact.
 By using AI, it is possible to optimize supply chain management, predict demand, and reduce food spoilage.
 By doing so, AI can help reduce the amount of wasted food and contribute to addressing the global problem of food insecurity.

 Traditionally, reducing food waste has mainly focused on reducing food losses during production and supply chain management.
 For example, many food companies have implemented “just in time” inventory systems to reduce food waste.
 This method is based on producing and delivering the goods only when needed, which helps minimize the amount of food that goes to waste.
-Additionally, many food companies have also implemented “first-in, first-out” (FIFO) systems to ensure that the oldest products are used first and are less likely to spoil.
+Additionally, many food companies have also implemented “first-in, first-out” (FIFO) systems to ensure that the oldest products are used first and spoil less often.

 Another common strategy is to donate surplus food to food banks and other organizations that provide food assistance to those in need.
 For instance, companies like Walmart and Target have implemented food recovery programs to donate surplus food to local food banks.
 This not only reduces food waste but also helps to address the problem of food insecurity.